Fractional clique decompositions of dense balanced multipartite graphs: Introduction

 Using the same arguments as those after Theorem \ref{thm:main1}, one can see that for the graph $G$ in Theorem \ref{thm:main2}, the condition \eqref{eq:nec-1} is automatically satisfied because of \eqref{eq:c33}.
 The reader will see later that in the proof of Theorem \ref{thm:main2} we will use the condition \eqref{eq:nec-2} (see Lemma \ref{prop:fromdukes1}, which uses Lemma \ref{cor:nece}).
 Therefore, in the statement of Theorem \ref{thm:main2} we explicitly require that $G$ is $s$-admissible.

 A more precise version of the upper bound of $c$ in Theorem \ref{thm:main2} is \eqref{eq:c-22} in Lemma \ref{prop:solution2}.

 In fact, there is a simple way to quickly derive a fractional $K_s$-decomposition from Theorem \ref{thm:DM} for an $r$-admissible balanced $r$-partite graph for any $r>s$.
 Specifically, if an $r$-admissible balanced $r$-partite graph $G$ (which satisfies \eqref{eq:locally}) admits a fractional $K_r$-decomposition, then since every $K_r$ has a fractional $K_s$-decomposition, we can decompose each $K_r$ in the fractional $K_r$-decomposition of $G$ into copies of $K_s$.
 This yields a fractional $K_s$-decomposition of $G$.
-Hence as a straightforward corollary of Theorem \ref{thm:DM}(ii), we have that for an $r$-admissible balanced $r$-partite graph $G$ with $rn$ vertices, if $s\geq 3$ and $\hat\delta(G) \geq (1 - \frac{1}{10^6 s^3})n$, then $G$ admits a fractional $K_s$-decomposition.
+Hence as a straightforward corollary of Theorem \ref{thm:DM}(ii), we have that for an $r$-admissible balanced $r$-partite graph $G$ with $rn$ vertices, if $3\leq s\leq r$ and $\hat\delta(G) \geq (1 - \frac{1}{10^6 r^3})n$, then $G$ admits a fractional $K_s$-decomposition.
 However, by Proposition \ref{prop:nece}, the necessary condition required for a balanced $r$-partite graph $G$ to admit a fractional $K_s$-decomposition is that $G$ is $s$-admissible, not $r$-admissible; the former condition is weaker.
 Therefore, the requirement for the graph $G$ in our Theorems \ref{thm:main1} and \ref{thm:main2} is much weaker.
-On the other hand, when $s$ is small, the upper bounds for $c$ in Theorems \ref{thm:main1} and \ref{thm:main2} are better than $\frac{1}{10^6 s^3}$ (specifically $s \le 101$ for Theorem \ref{thm:main1} and $s \le 577$ for Theorem \ref{thm:main2}), although the bounds are not ideal for large $s$.
+On the other hand, regarding Theorem \ref{thm:main1}, the upper bound for $c$ is sharper than $\frac{1}{10^6 r^3}$ for all $s+2 \le r \le 105$.
+Moreover, for $r > 105$, the upper bound in Theorem \ref{thm:main1} remains strictly sharper than $\frac{1}{10^6 r^3}$ for all $s$ satisfying $3 \le s \le 10 \sqrt{r}$.
+As for Theorem \ref{thm:main2}, in the specific case where $r = s+1$, the upper bound provides a strict improvement over $\frac{1}{10^6 r^3}$ for all $r \le 581$.

 Theorems \ref{thm:main1} and \ref{thm:main2} can be used to establish the asymptotic existence of an $\varepsilon$-approximate $K_s$-decomposition of an $s$-admissible balanced $r$-partite graph.
 Let $\varepsilon$ be a real number satisfying $0 < \varepsilon \le 1$.
 An \emph{$\varepsilon$-approximate $F$-decomposition} of a graph $G$ is a collection of edge-disjoint copies of $F$ covering all but at most $\varepsilon|E(G)|$ edges of $G$.
 Haxell and R\"{o}dl \cite{HR} demonstrated that for any fixed graph $F$ and any $\varepsilon>0$, there exists an integer $m_0$ such that every graph $G$ on $m\ge m_0$ vertices admitting a fractional $F$-decomposition also admits an $\varepsilon$-approximate $F$-decomposition.
 Thus any balanced $r$-partite graph $G$ satisfying the conditions of Theorems \ref{thm:main1} and \ref{thm:main2} admits an $\varepsilon$-approximate $K_s$-decomposition.